jklinges14/Cyber-Security/README.md

 Alphanumeric characters support
 All possible decrypt text are being displayed

-Assignment I:

-Coding considerations

-Assignment II:

-Process the Windows Firewall/ Security settings to have maximum security All of the Processing/ modification has been performed on Windows v1709
+Assignment II:  Process the Windows Firewall/ Security settings to have maximum security All of the Processing/ modification has been performed on Windows v1709

-Assignment III:

-Case Study on any Cyber crime
+Assignment III:   Case Study on any Cyber crime
 I choose Online Sale of Counterfeit Products as the topic for this study.

-Assignemnet IV:

-This narrative discuses training considerations.
+Assignemnet IV:   This narrative discuses training considerations.